This is lengthy, but it will be worth it..

 The most successful bloggers create long lasting relationships with their readers.

 It’s not because of what they write is great (which it is), it’s because the readers know the man behind the blog.

 Even ShoutMeLoud falls into that category.
-Almost all the regular readers know Harsh and all the forum members too.
+Almost all the regular readers know Harsh.

 Building a great relationship with your audience has many benefits.